smhg/Propel2/README.md

 The methods are still available, but only through magic `__call()`.
 They do not appear on the query object interface and thus are not suggested by autocomplete.
 Using them will trigger a deprecation warning.
 The method docs in `src/Propel/Runtime/ActiveQuery/DeprecatedCriteriaMethods.php` describe how to replace them.

 A full list of deprecated methods can be found in [#28](https://github.com/mringler/perpel/pull/28).
 The only notable mention is `Criteria::addCond()` and `Criteria::combine()`, which are replaced by `Criteria::combineFilters()` (see above).

+## Outlook

+Some things I would like to do when I find the time:
+- `Criteria::delete()` should not delete on several tables (similar as `Criteria::update()` above).
+- Delay resolving of column names until query is created.
+- Automatically build subclasses of ObjectCollection for each model class, which provide typed entries to `ObjectCollection::populateRelation()` for model relations (i.e. `AuthorQuery::create()->findObjects()->populateBooks()`).
+- Get prepared statement parameters without building filters for QueryCache behavior.

 ## Disclaimer